diarmuidw/PythonBook/Chapter1.md

 name@ = "John"  # Invalid: Contains an invalid character
 ```

 It is also good practice to use descriptive variable names that reflect the data they store.
-This makes your code more readable and easier to maintain.# [Chapter 1: Python Basics](chapter1_0.1.md)
+This makes your code more readable and easier to maintain.

 ## Control Statements